Taylor Swift ticket meltdown sparks outrage about Ticketmaster's power - KESQ

 Ticketmaster did not immediately respond to a request for comment.
 But complaints about the company’s monopoly power, go back long, long before Tuesday’s ticket problems, when the platform appeared to crash or freeze during presale purchases for Swift’s latest tour.

-In 1994, when Taylor Swift was only four years old and ticket purchase queues were in person, not online, the rock group Pearl Jam brought a complaint with the the Justice Department’s antitrust division asserting that Ticketmaster has a “virtually absolute monopoly on the distribution of tickets to concerts.”
+In 1994, when Taylor Swift was only four years old and ticket purchase queues were in person or on the phone, not online, the rock group Pearl Jam filed a complaint with the Justice Department’s antitrust division asserting that Ticketmaster has a “virtually absolute monopoly on the distribution of tickets to concerts.”
 It tried to book its tour only at venues that didn’t use Ticketmaster.

 The Justice Department and many state attorneys general have made similar complaints over the years.

-Despite those complaints, Ticketmaster continued to grow more dominant.
+Despite those concerns, Ticketmaster continued to grow more dominant.
 Pearl Jam’s complaint was quietly dismissed.
-The Justice Department and states allowed the Live Nation Ticketmaster merger to go through.
-And it did so despite a 2010 court filing in the case raising objections to the merger in which the Justice Department said that Ticketmaster’s share among major concert venues exceeded 80%.
+The Justice Department and states allowed the Live Nation Ticketmaster merger to go through despite a 2010 court filing in the case raising objections to the merger.
+In the filing, the Justice Department said that Ticketmaster’s share among major concert venues exceeded 80%.

 Ticketmaster disputes that market share estimate and estimates it holds at most just over 30% of the concert market, according to comments on NPR recently by Joe Berchtold, CFO of Live Nation Entertainment.